 Use Google Search to Learn More About Contributors

-Any contributor you’re interested in connecting with, can also be searched on Google.
-You can find other publications they’ve contributed to, their personal websites (or blogs), as well as news articles featuring them.
+Any contributor you’re interested in connecting with can also be searched on Google.
+You can find other publications they’ve contributed to, their personal websites (or blogs), and news articles featuring them.

 For example, Jeff Haden who worked with me in the article above for Inc, also spoke at a TEDx talk in 2019 titled, “The Most Successful Person in the World.”